 Here are some sobering statistics from the Bureau of Industry and Security that show how your company can be crippled for ECCN Codes and export information code violations:

 Criminal penalties: 39 individuals and business convicted, $137,808,756 in criminal fines, $1,318,832 in forfeitures and 568 months of imprisonment.

 Administrative Penalties: 44 administrative cases; $60,488,000 in administrative penalties.

 Criminal penalties: 52 individuals and businesses convicted;$2,694,500 in criminal fines;$18,291,798 in forfeitures; 881 months of imprisonment.

 Administrative penalties: 63 administrative cases;$6.1 million in administrative penalties.
-To decide whether you need an export license from the DOC, you must first see if the item you are exporting is linked to a specific Export Control Classification Number (ECCN).
+To decide whether you need an export license from the DOC, you must first see if the item you are exporting is linked to a specific export commodity control number (ECCN).

-Avoid costly mistakes: The smallest mistake with the ECCN number can save your company upwards to $250,000 or even two times the amount of the EECN transaction.
-At Watson & Associates, LLC our export controls lawyers and consultants help your import export business to avoid such costly mistakes, develop internal policies and controls, avoid making mistakes with an import and export US export tariff codes or to work with federal agencies to negotiate adverse actions when there is a violation of the US ECCN export control regulations.
+Avoid costly mistakes: The smallest mistake with ECCN codes can save your company upwards to $250,000 or even two times the amount of the EECN transaction with customs clearance compliance.
+At Watson & Associates, LLC our export controls lawyers and consultants help your import export business to avoid such costly mistakes, develop internal policies and controls, better establish your export documentation requirements and avoid making mistakes with an import and export customs tariff codes or to work with federal agencies to negotiate adverse actions when there is a violation of the US ECCN export control regulations.
 Get important tips on how to get your import export license.

 We help with assessing the: